vladocar/femtoJS/README.md

 <p align="center"><img src="logo/femtoJS-logo.png"/></p>

 femtoJS is less then 20 lines of code (0.4 Kb gziped) JavaScript library for basic DOM manipulation.
 It has jQuery syntax and supports chaining.
+It is also modular and super easy to customize, just delete the methods you don't use.

 Syntax demos: